unitb/function-tables/README.md

  2. ~~Add bold, italics and strikethrough~~
  3. ~~Make UnitB.FunctionTable the one-stop module for all the eDSL~~
  4. ~~improve the parsing of expressions when arrays are provided: \array{r{}@l}~~
- 5. add support for quasi quoters in literate code
- 6. Add a command to automatically insert the verification results in the document
+ 5. Add a command to automatically insert the verification results in the document
+ 6. add support for quasi quoters in literate code
+ 7. prove invariants
- 7. Add support for held-for
+ 8. Add support for held-for
- 8. Color table cells based on verification results
+ 9. Color table cells based on verification results

 ## Example